(Updated July 24, 2020)

 Businesses can apply through SBA 7 (a) lenders or through any federally insured depository institution, federal insured credit union or Farm Credit System institution that is participating.
 Other regulated lenders will be available to make these loans once they are approved and enrolled in the program.
 Businesses should consult with local lenders to learn if they are participating in the program.

 Businesses are eligible for an employee retention tax credit if operations were fully or partially suspended because of a COVID-19 shutdown order, or gross receipts declined by more than 50% compared to the same quarter in the prior year.
 Eligible businesses can get a refundable 50% tax credit on wages up to $10,000 per employee, or $5,000.
 The credit can be obtained on wages paid or incurred from March 13, 2020 to Dec.
 31, 2020.
 Businesses that receive a Paycheck Protection loan are ineligible for the tax credit.

 The Internal Revenue Service (IRS) has posted updated FAQs providing answers regarding the Employee Retention Credit under the CARES Act.
 The Employee Retention Credit encourages businesses to keep employees on their payroll.
 The refundable tax credit is 50 percent of up to $10,000 in wages paid by an eligible employer whose business has been financially impacted by COVID-19.

 - The US Chamber of Commerce provides a summary of the CARES Act’s provisions.

 - The Eugene Area Chamber of Commerce is offering webinars about the CARES Act (and other resources) that can support local businesses so they successfully navigate this unprecedented situation.

 Lane County’s Business Information web page has information about federal and state resources.
 The County is the primary connection for our region to verify state and federal resources.
-They are working to keep their website up-to-date.

 Eugene Water & Electric Board